ashitasai/portfolio/final_project_Ashita.md

 **3)** Call to action
 - I am not telling you to cut 300 calories from your daily diet.
 All I am asking you to do is to be more aware of what you put in your body at your next meal and every meal thereafter.

+**User Story:**
+For example, the user could be someone who might be at risk for heart disease and is seeking help from a professional such as a nutritionist.
+The nutritionist could help explain the prevalence of heart disease and food consumption patterns in the United States.
+Following this, the nutritionist could outline the individual's current diet plan and identify the gaps based on the recommended guidelines visualization provided in my story.
+The facts presented in the story would help the individual understand and become more aware of their food consumption.
+Furthermore, it would help the nutritionist design a new diet plan for the patient to fill in the identified gaps.

 ### Section 2: Initial Sketches
 #### Visualization 1: Facts & Figures
 <p align="center">